harshit960/fam/README.md

 ## Bonus Points

 - ✅ **Multiple API key support** - Automatically switches between API keys when quota is exhausted on one, ensuring uninterrupted monitoring
-- ✅ **Dashboard with filters and sorting** - Built a React frontend to view stored videos with search, filter, and sorting capabilities
+- ✅ **Very minimal dashboard with filters and sorting** - Built a React frontend to view stored videos with search, filter, and sorting capabilities

-# Default query used to fetch videos = "Cricket"
+### Default query used to fetch videos = "Cricket"

 ## Quick Start